Pre-dreadnought battleship: Main battery

-While the caliber of the main battery remained generally constant, the performance of the guns improved as longer barrels were introduced.
-The introduction of slow-burning nitrocellulose and cordite propellant allowed the employment of a longer barrel, and therefore higher muzzle velocity—giving greater range and penetrating power for the same caliber of shell.
-Between the Majestic class and Dreadnought, the length of the British 12-inch gun increased from 35 calibers to 45 and muzzle velocity increased from 2317 feet per second to 2525 feet per second.
+While the calibre of the main battery remained generally constant, the performance of the guns improved as longer barrels were introduced.
+The introduction of slow-burning nitrocellulose and cordite propellant allowed the employment of a longer barrel, and therefore higher muzzle velocity—giving greater range and penetrating power for the same calibre of shell.
+Between the Majestic class and Dreadnought, the length of the British 12-inch gun increased from 35 calibres to 45 and muzzle velocity increased from 2317 feet per second to 2525 feet per second.